Introduction to Economics

 Theoretical economics uses mathematical models based on these principles to simulate the economy, continually adjusting mathematical parameters to more closely mimic reality.
 The confidence in a principle increases with the accuracy of its predictions and by how well it coheres with other well-established scientific principles.

 Because the economy is complex, there are many deviations from predicted outcomes, which must be resolved through statistical analysis.
 Economists try to abstract the essential principles by simplifying the economy, so that cause-and-effect relationships can be more easily determined.
-In any case, it is understood that because all causes cannot be accounted for, there will be some variation in the outcomes of even the simplest models.
+In any case, it is understood that because all causes cannot be accounted for, outcomes will vary with even the simplest models.

 Economic Goals